ErrorTzy/writings/notes/Philosophy_of_Language/Secondary_Literature/@RussellOnDenoting.md

 thought: acquaintance with logical character `(?)`

-all thinking start from aquaintance, but it succedds in thinking about many things with which we have no aquaintance
+all thinking start from acquaintance, but it succeeds in thinking about many things with which we have no acquaintance

 # Russell's theory